davidgiga1993/pollect/README.md

 Prints the collected data to the stdout

-## Graphite `Graphite`

-Sends data in the pickle format to graphite.
-Make sure to define the correct pickle port.

 ## Prometheus http exporter `Prometheus`

 Exports the data via a prometheus endpoint.
 The port can be configured using